 The amount of contact required with the Contractor will be dependent on the hazards and risks associated with the work.
-This should be decided and agreed at the pre-commencement meeting.
+This should be decided and agreed at the precommencement meeting.

-The Trust's Representative should make periodic checks to ensure that the work is being carried out as agreed, e.g. following all safety measures including using necessary Personal Protective Equipment (PPE), working to the scope of the project: Please note that the contractor MUST use a P3 half face mask such as the Sundstrom SR100 or equivalent, and provide an up to date face fit certificate for each individual employee.
+The Trust's Representative should make periodic checks to ensure that the work is being carried out as agreed, e.g., following all safety measures including using necessary Personal Protective Equipment (PPE), working to the scope of the project: Please note that the contractor MUST use a P3 half face mask such as the Sundstrom SR100 or equivalent, and provide an up-to-date face fit certificate for each individual employee, if a disposable mask is to be used this must be an FFP3 rated to the same specification as the SR100.
 If work is found to not be compliant then the work should be stopped until the requirements can be met.
-Checks should be made to ensure all contractors staff have received induction training for the work and in those cases where there are special arrangements needed e.g. changes in working times, out of hours working, changes in contractors/sub-contractors staff i.e. new people who have not been on site before and need information then this should be implemented.
+Checks should be made to ensure all contractors staff have received induction training for the work and in those cases where there are special arrangements needed e.g., changes in working times, out of hours working, changes in contractors/sub-contractors staff i.e., new people who have not been on site before and need information then this should be implemented.

-Accidents and incidents must be reported in accordance with the contractors, Trust and legislative procedures.
+Accidents and incidents must be reported in accordance with the contractors, Trust, and legislative procedures.
 Investigations should be carried out as necessary and record keeping of such investigations should be explicit.
-It is a requirement of all staff that they report any incident, accident or potential (i.e. 'near miss') incident which has caused or has the potential to cause harm, loss or damage to any individual involved or loss or damage in respect of property or premises for which the Trust is responsible.
+It is a requirement of all staff that they report any incident, accident or potential (i.e., near miss) incident which has caused or has the potential to cause harm, loss or damage to any individual involved or loss or damage in respect of property or premises for which the Trust is responsible.
 This includes any incident that has the potential to involve the Trust in either litigation or adverse publicity.
 This applies whether the 'affected' person is a patient, member of staff, Contractor, Volunteer or Visitor to the Trust.

-Any member of staff who is involved in, witnesses or discovers an adverse incident/accident or near miss incident/accident should complete a Trust Incident report form on the Trust Datix system.
+Any member of staff who is involved in, witnesses, or discovers an adverse incident/accident or near miss incident/accident should complete a Trust Incident report form on the Trust DATIX system.
 In the event of a serious untoward incident occurring, the requirement is for immediate reporting to the Deputy Director of Estates and Facilities or if the incident occurs out of hours the Estates Manager 'On Call' should be contacted.
 The Estates Manager 'On Call', in turn, will contact the on-call Director/Senior Manager.